 It is the responsibility of faculty members to determine the best means of assessing the work of students in their courses.
-One option available to them is the seated three-hour written final examination scheduled during Examination Period by the staff of the Office of the Registrar and proctored by instructional staff of the course, at locations and times specified by the Registrar.
+One option available to them is a seated three-hour written final examination during the Final Examination Period at the date, time, and location scheduled by the Office of the Registrar, proctored by the course's instructional staff.
 Such examinations are subject to the following rules:

 Students are entitled to complete course requirements and to take the final examination.
 They must not be discouraged from doing so, even when previous course work has earned a cumulative failing grade.
 Only a student whose serious and persistent neglect of academic work has led to formal exclusion from the course is ineligible to take the final or makeup examination.
 (See Exclusion)